-Besides the precision extraction of α_s from jetty final states, there has also be significant interests in understanding some novel aspects of QCD dynamics from jet processes at lepton collider.
-An important example is the study on Non-global logarithms (NGL) [422, 423].
+Besides the precision extraction of α_s from jetty final states, there has also be significant interest in understanding some novel aspects of QCD dynamics from jet processes at a lepton collider.
+An important example is the study on Non-global logarithms (NGL) [432, 433].

-Non-global logarithms are significant obstacles to study soft physics at high energy colliders.
-E.g. jet physics, energy flow measurements, hadronization and so on.
-And therefore it is important to develop theoretical framework to understand their structures.
-NGLs are first pointed out by Dasgupta and Salam in Ref.[422], where they developed Monte-Carlo algorithm to resum leading-logarithmic(LL) NGLs in the large N_C limit.
-After that, based on strong energy ordering limit Banfi, Marchesini and Smye derived an integral-differential evolution equation which can also resum LL NGLs [423].
-Since then, there are many efforts trying to improve theoretical predictions [424-429], including sub-leading N_c effects[430-432] and some fixed-order calculations[433, 434].
+Non-global logarithms are significant obstacles in the study of soft physics at high energy colliders (jet physics, energy flow measurements, hadronization, and so on).
+Therefore it is important to develop a theoretical framework to understand their structure.
+NGLs were first pointed out by Dasgupta and Salam in Ref.
+[432], where they developed a Monte-Carlo algorithm to resum leading-logarithmic(LL) NGLs in the large N_c limit.
+After that work, based on strong energy ordering limit Banfi, Marchesini and Smye derived an integral-differential evolution equation that can also resum LL NGLs [433].
+Since then, there has been a great effort to improve the theoretical predictions [434-439], including the sub-leading N_c effects [440-442] and some fixed-order calculations [443, 444].

-Recently, there are several developments in these fields [435-443].
-E.g. the effective field theory developed in Ref.
-[437], which is the first time to write down the factorisation formula for non-global observables and give an any order renormalization group evolution equation for NGLs.
+Recently, there have been several developments in this field [445-453].
+One example is the effective field theory developed in Ref.
+[447]; this reference was the first to write down the factorization formula for non-global observables and to give an any-order renormalization group evolution equation for NGLs.

-As electron positron collider CEPC will provide new opportunities, which can precisely measure NGLs in many observables.
-As shown in Fig. 1.36 we show normalized light-jet-mass distribution at Z-pole (Left) and 250 GeV (Right).
+As an electron-positron collider, CEPC will provide new opportunities, which can precisely measure NGLs in many observables.
+Fig. 1.39 shows the normalized light-jet-mass distribution both at Z-pole (left) and at 250 GeV (right).
 Green curves are NLL results without NGLs, and red bands are full NLL results with scale uncertainties.
-Obviously, after including NGLs theoretical predicitons are reduced significantly, and especially this reduction is magnificent at 250 GeV.
-Therefore CPEC CEPC will give us the first opportunity to measure NGLs.
+Obviously, after including NGLs theoretical predictions are reduced significantly, and this reduction is especially magnificent at 250 GeV.
+Therefore CEPC will give us the first opportunity to measure NGLs.